AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/faq/structure.rst

 * **List** — Lists have several ways of being structured.
 One is like this list, with a lead word separated from the following text by a hyphen.
 Another is a simple shopping list, and the last is sentences that are bullet pointed.
 Choose which is best for you.
 * **Tables** — There are no special rules for tables, just write them in the **simplest** way possible and that should be fine.

+You can also include a list within another list, such as for `"How do I calculate a goat's due date?"<https://www.omnicalculator.com/biology/goat-gestation>`.
+You can do this for any combination of unordered and ordered lists.
+However, when determining the list item total for the word count, every list item counts as one towards the total.